nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `SoConnect` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Delete a contact**

 **MSS**

-1. User requests to list persons.
+1. User requests to list contacts.
-2. SoConnect shows a list of persons.
+2. SoConnect shows a list of contacts.
-3. User requests to delete a specific person in the list.
+3. User requests to delete a specific contact in the list.
-4. SoConnect deletes the person.
+4. SoConnect deletes the contact.

     Use case ends.